Daniel Alfredsson: Detroit Red Wings (2013–2014)

 On 5 July 2013, after 17 seasons with the Senators, Alfredsson signed a one-year, $5.5 million contract with the Detroit Red Wings.
 Alfredsson's Ottawa teammates were taken aback by the news.
 Alfredsson phoned Chris Phillips so that he would not hear the news at the same time as everyone else; Phillips said he was shocked.
 Marc Methot said many teammates were caught off guard.
 "We all were pretty adamant that he was going to return because he is grounded in this city (Ottawa) and so well-loved that everyone figured something would work out", said Methot.
-Ex-Senators' head coach Jacques Martin, at the time a hockey analyst on TVA Sports, compared Alfredsson's departure to Ray Bourque's decision to move to the Colorado Avalanche from the Boston Bruins to win a Stanley Cup.
+Ex–Senators head coach Jacques Martin, at the time a hockey analyst on TVA Sports, compared Alfredsson's departure to Ray Bourque's decision to move to the Colorado Avalanche from the Boston Bruins to win a Stanley Cup.
 Alfredsson confirmed a day later that his decision to leave Ottawa was motivated by a desire to win a Stanley Cup prior to retirement.
 "I had not won a Stanley Cup and that’s a big priority for me," Alfredsson said.
 He later explained that his departure from Ottawa was due to a contract impasse, though Senators' general manager Bryan Murray had expected Alfredsson to remain in Ottawa.
 Alfredsson returned to Ottawa for the first time with the Red Wings on 1 December 2013, and was greeted with a video tribute and loud cheers from the home crowd.
 He also scored an empty net goal in the Red Wings victory.

-The 41-year-old recorded 18 goals and 49 points during his only season with the Red Wings during the 2013–14 season.
+The 41-year-old recorded 18 goals and 49 points during his only season with the Red Wings during the 2013–14 season, tying for the team lead in scoring.
 Back problems kept Alfredsson from attending training camp and starting the 2014–15 season.
 On 27 November 2014, Alfredsson announced to Swedish press that he had retired as a player.